PotatoMania/uconsole-cm3/README.md

 ~~When plugged in, the system might not able to fully shutdown itself.~~ This is no longer a problem.
 This originates from I2C0's issue on RPi3 series.
 Some how the communication will fail if hardware I2C0 is used.

-The charging LED is not configured yet.
-So it's normal that the orange LED stays off when power cable plugged in.

-The power button is the system power button, that means you can shutdown your uConsole just by pressing the power button.
+The power button is the system power button, that means you can shutdown your uConsole just by clicking the power button.

 Since Sun Nov  5 UTC 2023, this repo contains patches to enable gauge calibration on AXP228.
 To use it: